hannahhoang2704/Games-practice-with-Python/README.md

-# snake-game
+# Small games in Python

-Snake game in Python
+Small project to practise Python